Your Board Appointment Plan: 10 step guide

 STEP 9 – Make time

 A board seat within 12 months should be your firm and an achievable goal.
 To make it happen, you must be committed and consistent.
-You need to put dedicated time aside to make it happen.
-From today, put in your diary a recurring weekly appointment of at least 30 minutes to spend time actioning your board appointment plan.
+This means setting dedicated time to make it happen.
+From today, put in your diary a recurring weekly appointment of at least 30 minutes to spend on your board appointment plan.
+Include tasks that need to be completed.
 Make working on your board career a habit.

 STEP 10 – Seek support

-Over the past decade, I have helped thousands of people worldwide to develop their Board Appointment Plans and gain board seats.
-In my Board Appointment Programs, I provide practical support (including a Board CV) and board career coaching for you to gain a board seat within the next 12 months.
+Over the past decade, I have helped thousands worldwide develop their personal Board Appointment Plans and gain board seats.
+My Board Appointment Programs, provide the documents (including a Board Resume) and the coaching you need to gain a board seat within the next 12 months.

 About the Author